gpaulissen/blog/_posts/2021-02-10-oracle-apex-translation-2.md

 So using the three signatures and the query to retrieve the ID, you can create a nice API to select and maintain Apex text messages.
-And you can use that in your DevOpps process to automatically insert, update, merge or delete messages.
+And you can use that in your DevOps process to automatically insert, update, merge or delete messages.
 Combined with the `APP_TEXT$Message_Name` syntax mentioned in my previous post about this subject, you can already translate an important part of your application without going thru the tedious process Oracle Apex